gruntjs/grunt-contrib-uglify/README.md

 Default: empty string

 This string will be prepended to the beginning of the minified output.
 It is processed using [grunt.template.process][], using the default options.

-#### footer
-Type: `String`
-Default: empty string

-This string will be append to the end of the minified output.
-It is processed using [grunt.template.process][], using the default options.

 _(Default processing options are explained in the [grunt.template.process][] documentation)_